+Figure 1: SCHEMA OF THE HOM EXPERIMENT

-The HOM [2] effect demonstrates clearly the bunching of two photons.
-In Fig 1(a), the schema of the HOM experiment is represented: two photons enter simultaneously from different legs onto a symmetric beam splitter.
-The notation as in [15], for example, , means one particle in leg 2.
-The photons’ probability to be found on the outcoming legs, is given at fig 1 (b) for indistinguishing photons and in fig.1(c) for distinguishing (say by their polarization degree of freedom) photons.
+The HOM effect, (2) describes the bunching of two photons.
+The schema of the HOM experiment is represented in Fig.1(a).
+Two photons enter simultaneously from different legs onto a symmetric beam splitter.
+The notation that employed by Gerry and Knight [15].
+For example, refers to one particle in leg 2.
+The photons’ probability of being found on the outgoing legs is shown in Fig. 1 (b) for indistinguishable photons and in Fig.1(c) for distinguishable photons ( for example, according to their polarization degree of freedom).

+As seen in Fig. 1(b), the indistinguishable photons are always emitted together, whereas, as seen in Fig. 1(c), distinguishable photons are emitted together only half of the time, and half of the time they are emitted to different legs.
+This preference of the indistinguishable bosons to be emitted together is a manifestation of the bosons bunching.

+Figure 2: TWO PHOTONS ENTERING SIMULTANEOUSLY ON THE SAME LEG

-As seen in fig1(b), the indistinguishing photons are always emitted together, whereas, as seen by fig1(c), distinguishing photons are emitted together only half of the time, and half of the time emitted to different legs.
-This preference of the indistinguishing bosons to emit together is a manifestation of the bosons bunching.
-In Fig 2 two photons enter simultaneously on the same leg of the beam splitter.
-In fig 2 (b) the probability of finding the emitted photons is given.
-It turns out that the probability of the emitted photons is independent of photons being distinguishing or not: the difference between the indistinguishing and distinguishing photons disappears.
-From these examples we can see that the distinguishability of the photons is not the only condition that plays a roll whether to be bunched or not.
+In Fig. 2, two photons enter simultaneously on the same leg of the beam splitter.
+Fig. 2 (b) shows the probability of finding the emitted photons.
+It appears that the probability of finding the emitted photons is independent of the photons being distinguishable or not, as the difference between the indistinguishable and distinguishable photons disappears.
+These examples illustrate that the distinguishability of the photons is not the only condition that plays a role in whether they are bunched or unbunched.

-2.1 The Bunching Parameter fist quantization
+The Bunching Parameter: First Quantization

-Consider two particles in a two-dimensional space with an orthonormal base of two states
+Consider two particles in a two-dimensional space with an orthonormal base of two states :

-With
+with

-The scalar product of the two states
+The scalar product of the two states is :

-Here we follow the notation of [15].
-The index inside the ket represents the particle, and the Greek later is the state the particle is in.
+Here the notation is in accordance with that of Gerry and Knight [15].
+The index inside the ket represents the particle, and the Greek letter is the state the particle is in.

-If the two particles are distinguishing bosons, one of the bosons is in the state and the other is in the state , their joined wave function is,
+If the two particles are distinguishable bosons, where one of the bosons is in the state and the other is in the state , their joined wave function is:

-Where and is the normalization constant given by the condition.
+where and is the normalization constant given by the condition.

-From
+According to Equation :

-From the probability for the two distinguishing bosons to be in the same state, say , is,
+From Equations , , and ., we find that the probability for the two distinguishing distinguishable bosons to be in the same state For example, results in:

-However the joined wave function of two indistinguishing bosons has to have symmetries [14].
+However, the joined wave function of two indistinguishable bosons has to be symmetrical (Cohen-Tannoudji, Diu, and Laloe, [14]).
 That is,

-Where is the symmetric operator defined for two particles as
+where is the symmetric operator defined for two particles as:

-With and is the permutation operator.
+with , and is the permutation operator.

-Normalization of the joined bosonic wave function gives
+Normalization of the joined bosonic wave function gives, as per

-That is becomes
+Equation :

+That is, Equation becomes:

-The probability of finding the two indistinguishing bosons in the same state, say , is
+The probability of finding the two indistinguishable bosons in the same state, for example, , is:

-Using and the bunching parameter is defined by the ration
+Using Equations and , the bunching parameter is defined by the ratio:

-Before discussing the bunching parameter, we derive it in the formalism of the Second Quantization.
+Before discussing the bunching parameter, we shall derive it from the formalism of the Second Quantization.

 Bunching Parameter for Photons: Second Quantization

-In the Second Quantization the initial state for distinguishing photons become,
+In the Second Quantization, the initial state [Equations and ] for distinguishable photons becomes:

-Where the first photon denoted by operator , the second photon denoted by the operator ,and the normalization is given by .
-With the following bosonic commutation relation
+where the first photon is denoted by operator , the second photon is denoted by the operator ,and the normalization is calculated by Equation .
+With the following bosonic commutation relations:

-It is convenient to define
+it is convenient to define:

-The following commutation relation follows
+The following commutation relation follows:

-The number like operators of the states are with, and with.
+The number-like operators of the states in Equation are with, and with.

-The joined wave function of the two distinguishing photons is
+The joined wave function of the two distinguishable photons is:

-By the normalization we have .
+By the normalization we have:

-The probability of finding both particle in the same state, say is
+The probability of finding both particles in the same state, for example, is:

-If instead of the two distinguishing bosons the bosons are indistinguishing the wave function became
+If, instead of two distinguishable bosons, the bosons are indistinguishable, the wave function becomes:

-Whith the bosonic commutation relation
+with the bosonic commutation relation:

-Accordingly we use the definition
+Accordingly, we use the following definition:

-The following commutation relation follows
+The resulting commutation relation is as follows: